Prior to 30.06.1975 Education at all levels in the State was being managed by one

 the administrative responsibilities of Director of Higher Education have enormously increased and the

 centralized management of all the colleges from the State capital had become very difficult.
 Thus the

 need was felt to decentralize the organization which has resulted in the creation of four regional

 offices in the State to oversee the functioning of colleges in the respective regions in the year 1981.

-The four offices of Regional Joint Directors are located at Rajahmundry, Guntur, Kadapa and Warangal.
+The four offices of Regional Joint Directors are located at Rajahmundry, Guntur & Kadapa.